40 Toddler Food Ideas – 2 weeks’ worth of realistic breakfast, snack, lunch, and dinner ideas for your toddler and family!

 • Annie’s organic mac & cheese (or cheesy noodles as we call them) with finely chopped leftover chicken, cut carrot sticks and pomegranate seeds.

-• DIY Lunchables – turkey, cheese and crackers served with sliced cucumbers, mandarin orange sections and pomegranate seeds and a gluten-free brownie.
+• DIY Lunchables – turkey, cheese, and crackers served with sliced cucumbers, mandarin orange sections, pomegranate seeds, and a gluten-free brownie.
 The brownie was a HUGE treat since I never give dessert for lunch, but we are potty training and thought it would be a nice celebration treat.
 Parker, devoured the cheese and totally ignored the brownie, so of course I ate it as a treat for having to clean up the potty training;)

 • Dino almond butter and jelly sandwiches (here is the cutter I used), cut snap peas and carrots with ranch dip and pineapple chunks.

-• Pepper sticks, carrots, broccoli and pita chips with a ranch hummus dip, strawberries and a few chocolate covered raisins.
+• Pepper sticks, carrots, broccoli, and pita chips with ranch hummus dip, strawberries, and a few chocolate-covered raisins.

-• Container of greek yogurt, granola, mixed berries and a hard-boiled egg.
-Breakfast for any meal is a win with my toddler.
+• A container of Greek yogurt, granola, mixed berries, and a hard-boiled egg is a win with my toddler for breakfast for any meal.

 Toddler Dinner Ideas

-• Chicken and Rice Soup served separated and strawberry applesauce.
-I find that soup is sometimes very hard for toddlers to wrap their little heads around, too many things in one slushy bowl, so I will make a chunky soup and serve the rest of the family the soup as it was meant to be served (my 5 year old will totally eat soup the normal way) but for my toddler I will separate the chunks into categories (chicken, rice, carrots, etc) for her to have an easier time eating.
-This sounds strange but for my toddler, this totally works and she devoured this meal.
+• Chicken and Rice Soup served separately with strawberry applesauce.
+I find that soup is sometimes very hard for toddlers to wrap their little heads around, too many things in one slushy bowl, so I will make a chunky soup and serve the rest of the family the soup as it was meant to be served (my 5-year-old will totally eat soup the normal way) but for my toddler I will separate the chunks into categories (chicken, rice, carrots, etc) for her to have an easier time eating.
+This sounds strange, but for my toddler, this totally works, and she devoured this meal.

-• Skillet Sausage, Sweet Potato, Brussels Sprouts and Apples served separated, along with feta, toasted walnuts and craisins and chopped blackberries.
+• Skillet Sausage, Sweet Potato, Brussels Sprouts, and Apples are served separately, along with feta, toasted walnuts, craisins, and chopped blackberries.
 This skillet meal was adventurous for my toddler so I used the same method as I talked about above and used it with this veggie-packed meal.
-The rest of the family had the skillet mixed together and then a side kale salad with the feta, walnuts and craisins.
-My toddler was skeptical at first and ate what she was comfortable with (sausage, feta and craisins) but then she saw us eating the other vegetables and joined in.
-She didn’t like the sweet potatoes but she at least tried them.
+The rest of the family had the skillet mixed together and then a side kale salad with feta, walnuts, and craisins.
+My toddler was skeptical at first and ate what she was comfortable with (sausage, feta, and craisins), but then she saw us eating the other vegetables and joined in.
+She didn’t like sweet potatoes, but she tried them at least once.

 • Pan Seared White Fish, rice, garlic green beans and pomegranate seeds.
 My kids will devour any white fish and this was no exception.
 This is a great recipe to introduce fish to your little one because it is lightly seasoned with a little crunch on the outside.

-• Instant Pot Pumpkin Walnut Chili with cheese and a lime, gluten-free cornbread and cucumber slices.
+• Instant Pot Pumpkin Walnut Chili with cheese and lime, gluten-free cornbread, and cucumber slices.

 • Instant Pot Italian Meatballs with Veggie Tomato Sauce over pasta, steamed broccoli and cut pears.